clear perfume bottle on white fur textile

 Does Body Spray Go Bad

-Like the rest of the items near your vanity, body spray can go bad and has a shorter shelf life once opened.
+Like the other items near your vanity, body spray can degrade and has a shorter shelf life once opened.
 Most experts agree that the average shelf life of body sprays is 3-5 years.

 There are reports that Victoria’s Secret Body Sprays have gone bad in one year.
-Others claim they have had the same body spray for multiple years, and the body spray has not changed.
+Others claim they have used the same body spray for multiple years and that it has not changed.
 Unfortunately, there is no set rule like there is for most other things.

 How To Tell If Your Body Spray Is Expired